ferncabrera/open_ims/README.md

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/1ff50848-52a4-421f-92bf-eaf9420a6721)

-Once you are in, click on the "Servers" dropdown to the left, it should automatically show your **open-ims-dev** DB that you can connect to.
-Click on it and then enter the PostgresDB password, which is **admin**.
+Once you are in, click on the "Servers" dropdown to the left, it should automatically show an **Open IMS Server** which lists the databases in our postgres instance that you can connect to.
+Click on it and then enter our Postgres password, which is **admin**.

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/3ec69e2d-ebc4-4ef8-82b3-d9eceb8ecd5d)

-Then, you should be able to select the **open-ims-dev"" db to start messing around with it!
+Then, you should be able to select the **open-ims-dev** db to start messing around with it! _(Note that you will find TWO databases under the Open IMS Server list.
+The database named "postgres" is always created by default and we do not need to use it, just stick to messing with open-ims-dev, the database which our applications server is connected to and using.)_

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/3b772f46-1c88-4bdd-9c91-9b04332a3560)